Deferred-Payment Gift Annuity

 Gift Range: $10,000 or more

-Example: A married couple, Michael and Lisa, both 57, wish to supplement their retirement income with deferred-payment gift annuities.
-After consulting with their own financial advisors and a member of our staff, they decide to contribute $25,000 each year for the next ten years to our gift annuity program.
+Example: Michael, aged 57, wishes to supplement his retirement income with deferred-payment gift annuities.
+After consulting with his own financial advisors and a member of our staff, he decides to contribute $25,000 each year for the next ten years to establish the gift annuities.

-The tax and financial benefits of this arrangement to Michael and Lisa are as follows:
+The tax and financial benefits of this arrangement to Michael are as follows:

-- Under the deferred-gift arrangement, Michael and Lisa are entitled to a charitable deduction for each annual contribution.
-While the deductions vary from year to year, the total charitable deduction over the ten-year period—based on current IRS mortality and interest assumptions—will be approximately $94,900 (about 37.9% of the amount they contribute over the ten-year period).
+- Under the deferred-gift arrangement, Michael is entitled to a charitable deduction for each annual contribution.
+While the deductions vary from year to year, the total charitable deduction over the ten-year period—based on current IRS mortality and interest assumptions—will be approximately $123,540 (about 49% of the amount he contributes over the ten-year period).

-- Beginning in the year they both attain the age of 67, when retirement income becomes important, Michael and Lisa will receive $13,575 each year from their well-planned annuities.
-In addition, a portion of those payments will be excludable from their taxable income for their life expectancy.
+- Beginning in the year Michael attains the age of 67, when retirement income becomes important, he will receive $17,700 each year from his well-planned annuities.
+In addition, a portion of those payments will be excludable from his taxable income for his life expectancy.

-- Unlike a qualified retirement plan, there are no upper limits to their contributions or other restrictive requirements on the design of the plan.
+- Unlike a qualified retirement plan, there are no upper limits to his contributions or other restrictive requirements on the design of the plan.

 |Want to see a diagram about how a deferred-payment gift annuity works?
 View the diagram of this gift|